UKHomeOffice/application-container-platform/README.md

 This page will give you an overview of HOD DSP, the services it entails and the ways to get access to them.
 This is a general overview.
 Developers should check out the [Developer Docs](https://github.com/UKHomeOffice/hosting-platform/tree/master/developer-docs).

 ## **Must Read**

+DSP is the default Home Office Hosting platfom.
+Its use is governed by a set of clear use principles  that all projects must be aware of (https://github.com/UKHomeOffice/hosting-platform/blob/dspuseprinciples/dspuseprinciples.md)

 Everyone using our platform **MUST** adhere to [technical service standards](https://github.com/UKHomeOffice/technical-service-requirements/blob/master/docs/ci.md).
 All Services will be under a review process